pcmichaud/micro/source/welfare_en.rst

 The ranking of policies is therefore ambiguous: we can have :math:`\mathcal P_0` ranked better if  :math:`W = U_1 + U_2` while  :math:`\mathcal P_1` is better if we use :math:`W = 2U_1 + U_2`.

 In the end, welfare should depend on preferences and not on  :math:`U`.
 But utilities remain useful in some more restricted capacity.
-We can for example define a  **Pareto Improvement**, if utility of all consumers is at least equal to their level before a change in policy, but stricly higher for at least one consumer.
-If no one looses, and some win, this situation is an improvement in a `Pareto <https://fr.wikipedia.org/wiki/Vilfredo_Pareto>`_ sense.
+We can for example define a  **Pareto Improvement**, if utility of all consumers is at least equal to their level before a change in policy, but strictly higher for at least one consumer.
+If no one loses, and some win, this situation is an improvement in a `Pareto <https://fr.wikipedia.org/wiki/Vilfredo_Pareto>`_ sense.
 Pareto improvements respect the fact that utility is ordinal.
 This is progress on our quest...

 Compensating Variation
 ++++++++++++++++++++++